mdoradom/mdoradom/content/projects/puddles-legacy/index.md

 title: "Puddle's Legacy"
 date: 2024-06-13
 draft: false
-description: "A game made by 20 students from the Game Development & Digital Art and Animation degrees."
+summary: "A game made by 20 students from the Game Development & Digital Art and Animation degrees."
 tags: ["C++", "SDL2"]
+weight:
 ---

 **Puddle's Legacy** is a single-player real-time action role-playing game (RPG) set in a fantasy world.
 Sabrina must follow the footsteps of her missing father to fill a magical book of beasts by exploring very dangerous terrain.
 Will Sabrina manage to find her father in this adventure?